Images of the Prelude interface

-In 2015, after the launch of Guidebook's third CMS iteration, our customer service associates (CSAs) began sharing complaints from event organizers (paid users) about the menu icons on our platform being unattractive and inconsistent.
+In 2015 after the launch of Guidebook's Builder (the third iteration of it's CMS) our customer service associates (CSAs) were getting complaints from event organizers (our paid users) about the menu icons on our platform.
+Complaints ranged from the icons being unattractive to feeling inconsistent.

-These menu icons are used to represent the features contained within a guide and are viewed every time an end user accesses their guides navigation.
-Because of this the icons are highly visible and seen multiple times during a guides use.
-Depending on the size of the event, they can be seen and interacted hundreds of thousands if not millions of times.
+These menu icons are used to represent features housed within a guide.
+They are viewed every time an end user accesses their guides navigation, They are highly visible and seen multiple times during a guides use.
+Depending on the size of the event, they're accessed hundreds of thousands if not millions of times.

-Our CSAs were initially told to encourage event organizers to upload their own icons - promoting a feature offered on the premium priced plan.
-But that was a flawed solution given that a typical event organizer doesn't have access to their own event specific icons, nor should they.
-With all the responsibility and attendant anxiety associated with planning and executing an event, setting aside time to search for and purchase icons is likely not at the top of the priority list.
+Our CSAs were initially told to encourage event organizers to upload their own icons - promoting a feature offered on the premium plan.
+However our typical event customer didn't have access to their own event specific icons, nor should they.
+With all the responsibility and attendant anxiety associated with planning and executing an event, setting aside time to search for and purchase icons was not a top prority.

-With all of this in mind, I looked into the problem.
-After following up with our CSA's, digging in to the feedback, and doing my own audit of the icons, I was able to grasp the problem fairly quickly.
-The data all pointed to the same underlying cause: design debt.
+With all of this in mind, I decided to look into the problem.
+I followed up with our CSA's and audited the icons.
+From there I was able to understand the problem fairly quickly: design debt.

-Aesthetically, the icons ranged from the end of the skeuomorphic trend to the flat overcorrection brought upon by the introduction of iOS7.
-They were authored by various designers either from within Guidebook or from purchased sets in an effort to save time.
-There wasn't a cohesive style, let alone anything that related visually to our brand.
-They were inconsistent and rushed.
+Aesthetically the icons ranged from the end of the skeuomorphic trend to the flat overcorrection brought upon by the introduction of iOS7.
+They were authored by various designers either from within Guidebook or from purchased sets.
+There wasn't a cohesive style, or any icons that related visually to our brand.
+The icons we gave our customers were inconsistent and messy.
+I decided to roll up my sleeves and starting working the problem.

 Realizing the need for a new set, and mindful of the potential pitfalls, I laid out some guiding principals: